 Kate Wareham - Independent director

-Kate is currently the Chief Operating Officer, Human Rights Commission.
+Kate is the Deputy Chief Executive, Organisational Services & Capability at the Department of Internal Affairs.
 She has broad experience in a range of governance roles with a particular focus on change leadership, public policy/regulation and

 Kate is keenly aware of the need to influence water awareness and safety practices in NZ given the tragic fatality statistics and the significant impact this has on families throughout the country.